belczyk/robbo/README.md

 Robbo Constructor
 =====
 Robbo Constructor allows to build games and planets for robbo.
-As it's also stand alone HTML page.
-Games and planets are sotred in file (`game/config/universe.js`) there is a need for server which will save file on page request.
+As it's also stand alone HTML page there is a need for server which will save file on page request.
 For that reason thre is `game/Robbo Constructor Server.exe`.
 When you run this program it will open `robbo_constructor.htm` and also console application which is a self-hosted WebAPI.

 ![ScreenShot](docs/images/robbo_constructor.png)